the3rdPoliceman/geoffrey/README.md

 - Check auction websites for interesting articles
 - Web scraping for supermarket price updates

+## ChatGPT Playground Helper

+The file `util/run_generateStateForChatGPT.sh` can be used to generate a statement of the current project state, as a starting point for the ChatGPT playground

 ## Technologies

 Implemention will use the following technologies